huntergps/handbook-docs/Fuse/12 - Importing Assets.md

 > ### Using drag-and-drop to import

-As an alternative to using the terminal, you can drag-and-drop your sketch file into a Fuse preview window.
+As an alternative to using the terminal, you can drag-and-drop your `.sketch` file into a Fuse preview window.
 This will copy the sketch file to your project's root folder (if it isn't there already) and then do the same thing.
-Any existing sketch file with the same name will be overwritten.
+Any existing `.sketch` file with the same name will be overwritten.

 ### Resource library ($(.sketch.ux))